New York City transit fares: Unlimited-ride fares

 All fares are in US dollars.
 There is a $1 purchase fee for all new MetroCards issued within the subway system or at railroad stations (except for expiring or damaged MetroCards or MetroCards bought as part of a UniTicket).

-Starting February 28, 2022, Monday-to-Sunday capping applies on OMNY.
-Users of OMNY will pay the base fare on buses, subways, and the Staten Island Railway until they have paid a total amount equal to the cost of the 7-Day Unlimited MetroCard option for fares within a single week (from Monday to Sunday), upon which they do not pay fares for subsequent trips.
-As of March 2022, this means that full-fare passengers will pay the $2.75 for each of the first 12 trips made in a week; after they have paid for more than 12 trips ($33), their fare payment medium becomes an unlimited-fare option.
-Reduced-fare customers must also make 12 trips in a week at $1.35 per ride, at a cost of $16.20.
+Between February 28, 2022, and August 20, 2023, Monday-to-Sunday fare capping applied on OMNY.
+Users of OMNY paid the base fare on buses, subways, and the Staten Island Railway until they had paid a total amount equal to the cost of the 7-Day Unlimited MetroCard option for fares within a single week (from Monday to Sunday), upon which they did not pay fares for subsequent trips.
+As of March 2022, this meant that full-fare passengers paid $2.75 for each of the first 12 trips made in a week; after they had paid for 12 trips, their fare payment medium became an unlimited-fare on the 13th tap.
+Reduced-fare customers were also eligible for the unlimited cap by making 12 trips in a week at $1.35 per ride, for a total cost of $16.20.
+When the base fare was raised to $2.90 on August 21, 2023, the 7-day cap was modified to apply to any consecutive seven-day period.
+In addition, the fare cap was raised to $34, so riders paid $2.90 for their first 11 trips and $2.10 for their 12th trip.
+The MTA plans to raise the fare cap to $36 and introduce a similar $67 fare cap to express buses in January 2026.